 Outdoor and sporting enthusiasts are sure to love this great tutorial.
 She shows you how to turn a ready made pair of pants into a convertible style, extending their use and turning two garments in one packable piece!

 In the last few minutes of the show you'll get some additional tips for balancing serger tension.
 While every serger is different, this continuing series will help you understand your serger, master the adjustments, and make the serger earn its keep as a workhorse in your own sewing space.

 You can CLICK HERE to watch the show.
-It will be available online until noon EST on April 14th.
+It will be available Now showing online until noon EST on April 14th.

 Time for another show in the series titled

 Pack and go!
 That's the first priority of traveling, whether it is a day trip, an overnight adventure, or an extended trip to far-away places.